 If you have been to Mongolia, you will surely already have an idea of how you wish to use a yurt.
 However, we would like to provide some ideas on how a yurt (ger) might contribute to your lifestyle for those who do not have this experience.
 Although nomads in Mongolia use yurts all year round in temperatures as low as -35 and as high as +40 degrees Celsius, we recommend using yurts (gers) in temperatures between about -10 and +30 degrees Celsius as it takes special care and expertise to keep the interior of a yurt warm during conditions colder than -10 degrees Celcius.

-A yurt provides not only the atmosphere of a nomadic lifestyle but has many practical and enjoyable uses for people in North America and elsewhere in the world.
+A yurt provides not only the atmosphere of a nomadic lifestyle but has many practical and enjoyable uses for people in around the World.

-Secondly, yurts can be put to use as the site of a small business or a classroom for seminars and workshops.
-Yurts are environmentally friendly structures and are perfect for use as temporary housing, a small shop, a festival structure, a guest house, or a holiday home.
+Yurts can be put to use as the site of a small business or a classroom for seminars and workshops.
+Yurts are environmentally friendly structures and are perfect for use as temporary housing, glamping, a small shop, a festival structure, a guest house, or a holiday home.
 For this type of use we recommend our paint-decorated or carved yurts 6, 7, 8 and 10 wall panels.